 The Innovator's Dilemma by Clayton Christensen — Cliff Notes Summary

-The Innovator's Dilemma: When New Technologies Cause Great Firms to Fail by Clayton M. Christensen (Harvard Business School Press, 1997; updated 2016) is the book that named the phenomenon every incumbent sales leader eventually faces — your best customers stop buying from you, not because you got worse, but because a cheaper, simpler, worse-on-paper competitor entered the low end of your market and quietly climbed up.
+The Innovator's Dilemma: When New Technologies Cause Great Firms to Fail by Clayton M. Christensen (Harvard Business School Press, 1997; revised edition HarperBusiness, 2016) is the book that named the phenomenon every incumbent sales leader eventually faces — your best customers stop buying from you, not because you got worse, but because a cheaper, simpler, worse-on-paper competitor entered the low end of your market and quietly climbed up.
+Christensen's central paradox: well-managed firms that listen to their best customers, invest in higher-margin products, and chase the largest visible markets are systematically vulnerable to disruption — because the very disciplines that made them great blind them to the entrant.

 For sales teams, this is the canonical text on account displacement: when your forecast suddenly cracks across a vertical, the cause is almost never your reps — it is a Jobs-to-be-Done shift that the incumbent product no longer fits.
-Sits in the modern sales canon alongside Moore's Crossing the Chasm, Adner's The Wide Lens, and Iannarino's Eat Their Lunch as required reading for anyone defending or attacking an installed base.
+It sits in the modern sales canon alongside Moore's Crossing the Chasm, Adner's The Wide Lens, and Iannarino's Eat Their Lunch as required reading for anyone defending or attacking an installed base.

 1. Part One — Why Great Companies Can Fail